assiro/uub-operative-system/README.md

 TCF Agent for SDK development and cross-compiling enabled

-WP2 Trigger implemented on FPGA but not tested under petalinux (need software)

 More info to: http://elettronica.le.infn.it/?page_id=898

-login: root - passwd: auger
+login: root - passwd: root

-New trigger on threshold from petalinux management

-UBI system is developing

 For any questions: roberto.assiro@le.infn.it